the-butcher/COVID19-SEIR/README.md

 The code has been moved from local storage to github for backup- and documentation purposes.
 I plan to work on this repository to get it finished over the upcoming weeks (as of 22.05.2021).

 todo:
-* in 'EI' mode axis label should be LOCALE_FORMAT_FLOAT_2 formatted
 * create some decent chart model toggle
 * border cases
   * all testing sliders on zero renders an all zero chart,